 One of the great things about bamboo is its strength.
 Once made into a garden edger, you can rest assured that bamboo will remain rigid and strong for quite some time.

 Cost is another area where bamboo shines.
-Compared to other garden edging options available, bamboo is among the cheapest.
-This makes it a particularly attractive edging option for gardeners looking to save money.
+Compared to other garden edging options available, bamboo is among the cheapest, making it a desirable option for gardeners looking to save money.

 How to Install Bamboo Garden Edging

-Do you want to install bamboo edging in your garden but are not exactly sure where to begin?
-Check out this video that explains one of the many options.
+Do you want to install bamboo edging in your garden but are unsure where to begin?
+This video explains one of the many options.

 We will now briefly go over the steps to create a few different kinds of bamboo garden edging.